aisleapp/docs/webhooks.md

 Once you have been given access to our webhook infrastructure, your organization will be issued a `client_token` and `client_secret` which you'll be able to use to verify requests you receive from us.

 ## Event firehose
 To begin receiving data, you will need to subscribe to our event firehose.
-This mechanism sends HTTPS POST requests to the URL of your choosing.
+This mechanism sends TCP HTTPS POST requests to the URL of your choosing.

 An sample event from the firehose will be sent to you as JSON in the following format: